-Keep an eye at your opponent’s hand and body language.
-If he has his fists clenched and it’s clear that you’re in danger and the situation has reached to the point of no return, then throw the first punch and don’t wait for your opponent to hit you.
+Keep an eye on your opponent’s hand and body language.
+If he has his fists clenched and it’s clear that you’re in danger and the situation has reached the point of no return, then throw the first punch, and don’t wait for your opponent to hit you.
 The winner of a fight is usually the one who attacks first.
-It’s difficult to win a fight if you are in the defense mode right from the beginning.
+It’s difficult to win a fight if you are in defense mode right from the beginning.

 So, keep pushing forward and be aggressive especially if your opponent is bigger than you.